The Expedition in Pursuit of Rare Meats

 The Expedition in Pursuit of Rare Meats is a mural by the English artist Rex Whistler (1905–1944), commissioned in 1926 and completed in 1927 at the Tate Gallery (now Tate Britain) in London.
 The mural was commissioned by the gallery's inaugural director, Charles Aitken, for the re-opening of its restaurant, where it forms the entire interior surround of what was the eponymously named eatery, "The Rex Whistler Restaurant".

-The work has been at the centre of controversy in recent years over the artist's depiction, in one scene, of a black child chained to and running behind a horse and cart and, in another, of Chinese people deemed by some to read as stereotypical as the figures are "caricatured".
-The entire painting, and its background story, can also be read as a satire on imperialism ("Rare Meats" being a culinary term for lightly-cooked meat, while the painting goes to extremes to find food that is "rare" in the sense of being difficult to find).
-The room displaying the mural was closed as a restaurant in 2020.
+Concerns about the racist themes in the mural were first raised with The Tate following the restoration in 2013.
+In one scene, the artist depicts a black child who is chained to and being dragged behind a horse and cart and, in another scene, the artist's depiction of Chinese people is considered stereotypical by some because the figures are "caricatured".
+The entire painting, and its background story, can also be read as a satire on imperialism ("Rare Meats" being a culinary term for lightly cooked meat, while the painting goes to extremes to find food that is "rare" in the sense of being difficult to find).
+The room displaying the mural closed as a restaurant in 2020.
+After a public campaign demanding The Tate acknowledge and address the racist depictions in the mural, the restaurant closed permanently, reopening the room in 2024 including the site-specific commission by British artist Keith Piper to reframe the mural for contemporary audiences.